 Maven Income & Growth VCTs 3 and 4

 This is a top-up offer for the Maven Income and Growth 3 and 4 VCTs, raising up to £40 million.
 The Maven team is highly regarded and has a strong regional focus, allowing access to deals more London-centric VCTs might miss.
 The two VCTs have a good track record.
-Each is raising up to £15 million with the option of an over-allotment of £10 million across both.
-Investment is available in the 2017/18 and 2018/19 tax years.
+Each is raising up to £15 million with an over-allotment facility of £10 million across both.

 - Portfolio of around 40 dynamic small and medium businesses

 - Broad selection of mature investments, which should support dividend payments, plus portfolio of younger companies offering growth potential

 - Strong regional network – expanded further in 2017